 Due to the inherent sin that had passed down from Adam, the-woman-at-the-well was born cut off (separated) from God.
 Her isolation from a righteous and holy God is one that is suffered by us all.
 It is the greatest of all rejections experienced in this world, and it is of mankind’s own creation.
 But additionally, further isolation results from judgments that are made against one another, breaking relationships that could have otherwise proven to be supportive in nature.

 Being a Samaritan, the-woman-at-the-well was cut off from Temple worship in Jerusalem.
 Being a woman, she was cut off from the status and legal rights given to men.
 Being considered a failure by men at marriage, she was cut off from the support that a husband could give.
 Being considered a failure as a wife, she was cut off from other women who had found favor among men.
-(The only real means that a woman had of being a “success” in those days was to birth sons to her husband.)
 Living with a man to whom she was not married, she was cut off from everyone who considered themselves to be more respectable than she.
 And in her own mind and heart, she was cut off from all hope of ever living an honorable life, of ever being found acceptable by anyone, not even herself.
 In believing that she had been labeled as being of little value to anyone, the-woman-at-the-well was an outcast among outcasts.
 She was a debilitated soul in desperate need of restorative acceptance.
-She needed wholeness that only Iesus has to give to her.
+She needed wholeness that only Iesus Himself has to give.

 17 On hearing this, Jesus said to them, “It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners.”

-Sin and sickness work in tandem, back and forth, one after the other, They erect barriers that restrict people from living the life that God has designed for us to live with Him.
+Sin and sickness work in tandem, back and forth, one after the other, They erect barriers that restrict people from living the life that God has designed for us to be living with Him.

 The Greek word that is translated as sinners in Mark 2:17b is hamartolos, defined by HELPS as “loss from falling short of what God approves.”
 It involves forfeiture due to “missing the mark”—being less than perfect, not whole, not well; being sinful people who can’t help but sin again and again.

 Without doubt, the-woman-at-the-well was judged to have “missed the mark.”
-She had fallen short of acceptance by numerous measurements that had been made against her.
-But the misuse of the measurements themselves also fell short of the mark, finding sinful application in the hearts and minds of those who used the measurements to further continue isolating the woman.
-What she needed was compassion, not further rejection, for the verdicts that had been waged against her were divisionary.
-They condemned her, keeping the-woman-at-the-well distanced from others.
-As a result, the disconnections shortchanged them all.
-Everyone involved missed out on the potential good that the positive relationships that were missing between them could have provided for them all.
+She had fallen short of acceptance by the various measurements that she and others had been using against her.
+But the misuse of the measurements themselves also fell short of the mark, finding sinful application in the hearts and minds of those who used the measurements to keep the-woman-at-the-well in a state of isolation.
+What the-woman-at-the-well needed was compassion, not more rejection; for the verdicts that had been waged against her were all divisionary in nature.
+They were condemning, keeping the-woman-at-the-well distanced from others.
+As a result, their disconnections with her shortchanged them all.
+Everyone involved missed out on the potential good that having positive relationships with the-woman-at-the-well could have done for them all.

-IIn fact, apparently the shame of public judgment upon the-woman-at-the-well was so great that it was the cause of her going to the well alone in the hot noonday sun, rather than going in the morning’s coolness with the other women.
+The shame of public judgment upon the-woman-at-the-well may have been so great that it may have been the cause of her going to the well alone in the hot noonday sun, rather than going in the morning’s coolness with the other women.
 By purposefully avoiding the other women of her village, the-woman-at-the-well only constrained her activities all the more, increasing the judgment with which she convicted herself.
-The overall culprit behind the degradation was sin—wrong actions based on wrong thinking, and the overall outcome behind it all was sickness—a broken (less than complete) state of existence.
+The overall culprit behind the degradation was sin—wrong actions based on wrong thinking, and the overall outcome was sickness—a broken (less than complete) state of existence.
 The entire situation fell short of the wholeness of which God approves.
-Everyone involved “missed the mark.”
-No one was well, for they were all extremely sick in their thinking.
+Everyone involved “missed the mark,” No one was well, for they each had some form of sick thinking.

-In Jesus’ parallel statements in Mark 2:17b (above), sick is translated from kakos, which is defined by HELPS as “…sore-misery related to experiencing grievous harm (affliction).”
+In Jesus’ parallel statements in Mark 2:17b (See above), sick is translated from kakos, which is defined by HELPS as “…sore-misery related to experiencing grievous harm (affliction).”
 Strong’s definition of the word is “badly (physically or morally) —amiss, diseased, evil, grievously, miserably, sick, sore.”

-However, the Greek word that is also translated as sick in James 5:15 is a different word.
-It is one that emphasizes the tiredness that is associated with not being well.
+However, in James 5:15, the word sick is not a translation of kakos, but of the Greek word kamno.
+This word is one that emphasizes the tiredness that is associated with not being well.

 15 And the prayer offered in faith will make the sick person well; the Lord will raise them up.
 If they have sinned, they will be forgiven.

-Brokenness of any kind, though, regardless of its cause, requires a person to expend energy in excess of that which is normally required to accomplish the same tasks as when they are in a state of wellness.
+Brokeness of any kind, regardless of its cause, requires one to expend energy in excess of the amount that would normally be needed to accomplish a task, if it were done in a state of wellness.
 Brokenness is draining.
-It depletes reserves and leads to shortages of energy that create ongoing tiredness of the soul and/or body.
+It depletes reserves and leads to energy shortages, creating ongoing tiredness of one’s soul and/or body.

 Weariness, affliction, sickness, misery all indicate weakness: a lack of strength that is incapacitating, incapable of completely overcoming physical and/or spiritual harm.
-This is the reason for Jesus’ Presence, why He presented Himself to the-woman-at-the-well, to the leper, to the paralytic, and to an untold number of others.
-It is why Jesus continues presenting Himself to us today.
+This is one of the reasons for Jesus’ Presence, why He presented Himself to the-woman-at-the-well, to the leper, to the paralytic, and to an untold number of others.
+It is one of the reasons hy Jesus continues presenting Himself to us today.

-Only Jesus is strong enough to always stand for us in perfect faith of God against every adversary/adversity that weakens people, destroying lives both inside and out.
+Only Jesus is strong enough to always stand in perfect faith of God against every adversary or adversity that weakens people.
 Unlike the people to whom Jesus ministers, Jesus alone is whole.
 Unbroken in any manner, Jesus has no weak spots, no vulnerabilities.
 He can’t fall because He can’t fail to stand.
-Jesus’ perfect performance is God’s perfect solution to overcome every weakness in this world.
-Jesus alone is capable of restoring wellness in all of Creation.
+Jesus’ perfection is God’s perfect solution for the overcoming of all our weaknesses.
+Jesus alone is capable of restoring wellness to all Creation.
 The need for Jesus is more than profound; it is universal.
-While the need for Jesus may be interpreted at first glance as being a weakness in the human condition, it is in the end, in having been filled with the fullness of Christ Jesus Himself, our God-given strength that makes us well.
+While mankind’s need for Jesus may be interpreted at first glance as being a weakness in the human condition, in the end, it is only in our having been filled with the fullness of Christ Jesus Himself, that we are made strong in Him, making and keeping us well (strong, healthy) in Jesus’ strength forever.

-Matthew 12:13 marks the first time that the two Greek words hugies (two-part wellness of body and doctrine) and apokathistemi (restoration – see part I) are used in the same verse in the New Testament.
-This time, though, hugies is translated into English as the word sound, which still carries the same meaning as does wholeness.
+Matthew 12:13 marks the first time that the two Greek words hugies (two-part wellness of body and doctrine) and apokathistemi (restoration – see part I) are both used in a New Testament verse.
+Here, the translation of hugies is the English word sound, which has essentially the same meaning as wholeness.

 13 Then he said to the man, “Stretch out your hand.”
 So he stretched it out and it was completely restored, just as sound as the other.

 Oneness with God is perfect wholeness.
-It is what Jesus freely drew upon to give the man with a withered hand and others whatever it was that they each clearly needed.
-Every restoration that occurs through Jesus is the result of Jesus having put His faith in His Father’s perfection to work in Him, empowering (strengthening) Him to do His Father’s will perfectly.
-In doing so, Jesus always restores life to the full measure of God’s good grace in Him.
-Every action of Jesus throughout His ministry is connected to words that serve God in delivering the world from the power, penalty, and presence of evil and into the power, privilege, and presence of God’s goodness.
+It is what Jesus freely drew upon from the perfection of His own personal relationship with God His Father, to give the man with a withered hand and others whatever it was that they were each in need of receiving from Him.
+Each restorative work that Jesus accomplished in His Father’s name further glorified God by Jesus’ willingness to do His Father’s goodwill to His own glorious perfection.
+The measure of life that is restored by Jesus is always to the full measure of God’s good grace in Him.
+Every act of Jesus during His ministry time on the Earth was connected to words that serve God in delivering the world from the power, penalty, and presence of evil and into the power, privilege, and presence of God’s merciful goodness.
 Jesus’ ministry on Earth is God’s example to mankind of the restorative power of Holy Spirit enabling that is received from God in Oneness with Him.

 In John 5, an account is given of Jesus having made well a man who had been suffering as an invalid for thirty-eight long years.
 Jesus found the man lying alongside the pool of Bethesda in Jerusalem, where the man had hoped to receive one of the rare miraculous healings for which the pool was known.
 As Jesus first approached the man, He asked a question that had two potential meanings, for it contained the word hugies.
 Jesus asked the invalid, “Do you want to get well?” (vs. 6)

 Jesus’ “world” (way of life) is one of self-sacrifice that restores all that self-centeredness destroys.
 Nailed to the Cross, Jesus would take sin and its destructiveness from mankind and place it upon Himself.
 He would deliver every soul who would personally accept Him as Savior from sin’s due penalty forever.
-His suffering would be mankind’s salvation—rescue, deliverance, preservation—that would remove sin’s presence from their futures and its power over them in the present.
+His suffering would be mankind’s salvation (rescue, deliverance, healing, restoration, prosperity) that would remove sin’s presence from their futures and its power over them in the present.
 Then, as Jesus would walk out of the Tomb, His Eternal Life would deliver them into a new life of complete restoration that would far surpass even the good one that mankind originally had with God in the Garden of Eden.

 The message of Jesus is one of overwhelming acceptance: Every individual life is so immeasurably valuable to God that He willingly gives His all for the total well-being of each and every one.